Web Development

 Design a serverless REST API – IBM cloud functions and cloudant

-In this tutorial, we are going to create a serverless web application using cloudant and IBM Cloud™ Functions.
-Our REST API will be a simple todo list where we can view, add, edit and delete todos.
+In this tutorial, we’ll create a serverless web application using IBM Cloud™ Functions and Cloudant.
+Our REST API will serve as a simple to-do list, allowing users to view, add, edit, and delete tasks.

 Objectives

-If you prefer video tutorial you can watch this video or keep reading.
+If you prefer a video tutorial, you can watch this video or continue reading.

 You can follow their official tutorial on creating a REST API.
 This tutorial is a good starting point if you are just trying out.